 AB 375 / CCPA / CPRA Automated Decision-Making Technology notice surfaces on first AI feature use.
 Opt-out controls in the user-preferences surface.

-Every database row carries a tenant ID.
-PostgreSQL Row-Level Security policies enforce isolation at the database layer, independently of the application layer.
+Every database row carries a tenant boundary, and PostgreSQL Row-Level Security policies are defined at the database layer to isolate tenants independently of the application layer.

 A note to the reader